schumancd/neuromorphic-benchmarks/README.md

-# Neuromorphic Computing Benchmark Tasks
+# Repository for Neuromorphic Computing Benchmark Tasks

+Authors: Catherine D. Schuman, James S. Plank, and Robert Patton

 This repository hosts a set of neuromorphic computing benchmark tasks.
 The initial set of tasks that are included in this repository are:
 - Network of oscillators